• Skip to primary navigation

 How can I use my almond milk?

 So many ways!
 It's excellent for drinking, in cereal or with granola.
+I especially love it with my homemade chocolate granola.
 It's also the perfect liquid for smoothies.
 As far as cooking goes, I like almond milk best for baking.
 I find it's a tad on the sweet side and prefer other non-dairy milks like soy for savory recipes.

 Pro Tips